loda-lang/loda-programs/programs/oeis/list0.md

 * [A061223](http://oeis.org/A061223) ([L64 program](061/A061223.asm)): a(n) = n^3 + (n + 1)^4 + (n + 2)^5.
 * [A061263](http://oeis.org/A061263) ([L03 program](061/A061263.asm)): a(n) = floor(n^3/9).
 * [A061278](http://oeis.org/A061278) ([L07 program](061/A061278.asm)): a(n) = 5*a(n-1) - 5*a(n-2) + a(n-3) with a(1) = 1 and a(k) = 0 if k <= 0.
+* [A061282](http://oeis.org/A061282) ([L15 program](061/A061282.asm)): Minimal number of steps to get from 0 to n by (a) adding 1 or (b) multiplying by 3.
+A stopping problem: begin with n and at each stage if a multiple of 3 divide by 3, otherwise subtract 1.
 * [A061288](http://oeis.org/A061288) ([L13 program](061/A061288.asm)): Integer part of square root of n-th triangular number.
 * [A061316](http://oeis.org/A061316) ([L08 program](061/A061316.asm)): a(n) = n*(n+1)*(n^2 + n + 4)/4.
 * [A061317](http://oeis.org/A061317) ([L05 program](061/A061317.asm)): Split positive integers into extending even groups and sum: 1+2, 3+4+5+6, 7+8+9+10+11+12, 13+14+15+16+17+18+19+20, ...